Orange Bundt Cake is a rich, creamy cake made with your favorite orange soda, orange juice, and orange zest. It is bursting with flavor!

 - Powdered sugar: powdered sugar and confectioners sugar are the same thing

-- Orange juice: This can be fresh or from concentrate.
+- Orange juice: This can be freshly squeezed orange juice or from concentrate.
 My preference is fresh orange juice for best flavor.

 You will need a bundt pan for this recipe.
 I love this Nordic Ware bundt pan.